ade-la-c/ft_irc/ft_irc_docs.md

 ```

 Used to join a channel or a list of channels.\
-If they don't exist, it creates them\
+If they don't exist, it creates them.\
-Servers must be able to parse lists but never send lists to clients\
+Servers must be able to parse lists but never send lists to clients.\
-Users that have joined a channel receive information about all the command affecting the channel (JOIN, PRIVMSG)
+Users that have joined a channel receive information about all the command affecting the channel (JOIN, PRIVMSG).

-On a succesful JOIN, The user first receives a JOIN message back as confirmation, then the topic with RPL\_TOPIC, then the list of users on the channel with RPL\_NAMREPLY which must include the user himself
+On a succesful JOIN, The user first receives a JOIN message back as confirmation, then the topic with RPL\_TOPIC, then the list of users on the channel with RPL\_NAMREPLY which must include the user himself.

 "0" is a special argument which is a request to leave all channels a user is a member of.\
-It is processed as if the user had sent a PART command for every channel
+It is processed as if the user had sent a PART command for every channel.

 * Replies:
 ```